thcipriani/WagnerProject/README.md

 they took the mission Landrover to Mambisanda and waited for Reverend Wagner to arrive.
 They then would head back to their home at Raiakama, in the Saka Valley.

-RAISING A FAMILY – In New Guinea
-Next
-“Bill saw Sarah for the first time that same morning they left for Saka Laiagam, with Reverend Bill walking and Ruth in a chair carried by Engas as she was not allowed to climb up and down cliff sides and valleys.
-Sarah wrapped in blankets and lying on a “turi” in her “bilum”, traveling Enga fashion on the back of our houseboy” [Wagner Newsletter, Dec 1955].
+> “Bill saw Sarah for the first time that same morning they left for
+> Saka Laiagam, with Reverend Bill walking and Ruth in a chair
+> carried by Engas as she was not allowed to climb up and down
+> cliff sides and valleys.
+Sarah wrapped in blankets and lying on a
+> “turi” in her “bilum”, traveling Enga fashion on the back of our
+> houseboy” (Wagner Newsletter, Dec 1955).

 Sarah is the Reverend and Mrs. Wagner’s first child; she was born in New Guinea.
 Throughout the couple’s fourteen years with the Enga, Duna, and Hewa people, the Wagners had five beautiful daughters; Sarah, Jennifer, Stephanie, Lisa, and Kristen; all were born in New Guinea.

 Being a new mother was always a learning experience, but caring for a new baby in New Guinea with just the barest of essentials needed to care for her was difficult, and had, of course, changed the couple’s daily